nicholsons/comp0035-2024-tutorials/activities/week7/7-5-design-medals.md

 # 5. Draw the application design for the paralympics prediction web app

+This is an optional activity to give you the opportunity to apply the application design techniques with less instruction.

 ## Project overview

 |                 | Paralympics prediction app                                                                                                                                                                                                                                                                                                                                                                                                                                                                 |